-Welcome to part 2 of my quest for finding movie locations around the world!
+This is part 2 of my quest for finding movie locations around the world.
 Left images are from the actual films and to the right are my visits to the spots.

 Blade Runner (1982)

-The epic finale of Ridley Scott’s masterpiece was partially filmed at this 1893 building in downtown LA.
+The end game of Ridley Scott’s masterpiece was partially filmed at this 1893 building in downtown Los Angeles.
 The elevators, stairways and iron railings are easily recognized even though the building was completely renovated in the 1990s, and the entrance used by Rick Deckard (Harrison Ford) has today become a Subway restaurant.
-But the interior of Sebastian’s apartment was a set built in Sound Stage 25 at Warner Bros.
+Unfortunately the interior of Sebastian’s apartment was a set built in Sound Stage 25 at Warner Bros.

-The Union Station was used as a police station, where the office of Bryant (M. Emmet Walsh) was temporarily built inside the waiting hall.
+The Union Station was used as a police station, where the office of Bryant (M. Emmet Walsh) was temporarily constructed inside the waiting hall.

 Star Wars Episode 4 (1977)

 Before Obi-Wan Kenobi (Alec Guinness) and Luke Skywalker (Mark Hamill) enter Mos Eisley, they have a look at the city from a high viewpoint.
-But that is actually Death Valley in California, as seen from the peak called Dante’s view.
+That is actually Death Valley in California, as seen from the peak called Dante’s view.

 The Living Daylights (1987)